 Just for a moment, think about how your organization would change if there were no volunteers.
 What would that landscape look like?

 It goes without saying that volunteers help in so many ways, from internal operations to implementation of services.
-You know the time they donate is precious, but it may be even more valuable than you might guess.
+You know the time they donate is precious, but volunteer value may be higher than you think.

 By state, the 2014 statistics varied from $19.31 in Arkansas to $39.86 in Washington, DC.
 Other areas showing up at the top of the list were Washington and Massachusetts (both in the $27.00 range) and New York and California (over $26.00 each).
 To see where your state ranks on the list, click here.